I will say it over, and over again, but teachable parenting realizes that

 Enforceable statements are building blocks you can use to support the previous strategies we’ve gone over such as keeping calm and keeping things short and simple.
 It’s as easy as telling your little one what YOU are going to do and do it.
 Good luck!

-This is day 15 of a 31 Day Series.
-For more Teachable Parenting click HERE.
+This is day 16 of a 31 day series for the rest of Teachable Parenting click HERE.